Shahad7/Silhouettr/README.md

   - Hover-activated controls that appear only when needed
 - **Smart Shape Management**: Shift+Click deletion, z-index management during manipulation, and visual feedback systems

-### 🎮 **Dual-Mode Gameplay**
-- **Create Mode**: Professional-grade visual editor for designing custom challenges
-- **Play Mode**: Puzzle-solving interface with performance tracking and analytics
-- **Seamless Navigation**: Fluid transitions between modes with state preservation

-### 💾 **Intelligent Data Persistence**
-- **Local Storage Integration**: Challenges automatically save to browser storage
-- **Complex Data Serialization**: Preserves shape positions, sizes, rotations, and metadata
-- **Error Recovery**: Graceful handling of corrupted data with fallback systems
-- **Session Persistence**: Maintains game state across browser restarts

-### 📊 **Performance Analytics**
-- **Smart Timer System**: Begins timing only on first guess attempt
-- **Attempt Tracking**: Detailed counting of solving efficiency
-- **Success Celebrations**: Animated victory screens with personalized metrics
-- **Challenge Statistics**: Shape count indicators and difficulty assessment
+### 🎮 **Multi-Mode Gameplay Architecture**
+- **Create Mode**: Professional-grade visual editor for designing custom challenges with local storage
+- **Play Mode**: Local puzzle-solving interface with performance tracking and analytics
+- **Challenge Mode**: Server-integrated Reddit challenges with real-time competition features
+- **Seamless Navigation**: Fluid transitions between all modes with state preservation

+### 🏆 **Server-Side Challenge System**
+- **Default Challenge Creation**: Automatic challenge generation when the app is installed on a subreddit
+- **Real-Time Session Management**: Server-tracked user sessions with precise timing and attempt counting
+- **Global Leaderboards**: Redis-backed ranking system comparing players across the entire Reddit community
+- **Performance Metrics**: Comprehensive tracking of completion times, attempts, and leaderboard positions
+- **Persistent User Progress**: Challenge completion data saved server-side and tied to Reddit user accounts

+### 💾 **Dual-Layer Data Persistence**
+- **Local Storage Integration**: Personal challenges automatically save to browser storage for offline access
+- **Server-Side Storage**: Reddit-integrated challenges stored in Redis with cross-device synchronization
+- **Complex Data Serialization**: Preserves shape positions, sizes, rotations, and metadata in both systems
+- **Error Recovery**: Graceful handling of corrupted data with fallback systems for both local and server storage
+- **Session Persistence**: Maintains game state across browser restarts and device switches

+### 📊 **Advanced Performance Analytics**
+- **Smart Timer System**: Begins timing only on first guess attempt with millisecond precision
+- **Attempt Tracking**: Detailed counting of solving efficiency with server-side validation
+- **Success Celebrations**: Animated victory screens with personalized metrics and leaderboard positions
+- **Challenge Statistics**: Shape count indicators, difficulty assessment, and community performance comparisons
+- **Real-Time Leaderboards**: Live ranking updates showing your position among all Reddit players

+## How to Play Shape Guess Challenge

+### 🎯 **Game Overview**
+Shape Guess Challenge is a creative puzzle game where players use Unicode shapes to create visual riddles.
+The game features three distinct modes: **Create** (design personal challenges), **Play** (solve local challenges), and **Challenge** (compete in Reddit-integrated challenges with leaderboards).

+### 🎨 **Creating Personal Challenges (Create Mode)**

+1. **Start Creating**
+   - Click "🎨 Create Challenge" from the main menu's vibrant interface
+   - Enter the green-to-blue gradient creative environment
+   - You'll see a shape toolbar at the top and a responsive canvas below

+2. **Choose Your Shapes**
+   - Select from 10 different Unicode shapes: ●, ▮, ▲, ★, ♦, ▼, ◆, ⬛, ⬤, ▪
+   - Active shapes display with blue background highlighting
+   - Adjust the size (2-30% of canvas) using the responsive size slider
+   - Set rotation (0-359°) using the precision rotation control
+   - Click "Add Shape" to place it on the canvas at a randomized starting position

+3. **Advanced Shape Manipulation**
+   - **Move**: Click and drag any shape to reposition it with pixel-perfect precision
+   - **Resize**: Hover over a shape to reveal the blue handle (⇕), then drag up/down to change size
+   - **Rotate**: Hover over a shape to reveal the green handle (↻), then drag in circular motions for 360° rotation
+   - **Delete**: Hold Shift and click any shape to instantly remove it
+   - **Visual Feedback**: Handles appear only on hover, active shapes elevate with z-index management

+4. **Set Your Answer**
+   - Enter what your shape arrangement represents in the answer field
+   - Examples: "house", "cat", "sunset", "robot dancing", "happiness"
+   - Answers automatically convert to lowercase and trim whitespace

+5. **Save Your Challenge**
+   - Click "💾 Save Challenge" to add it to your local collection with automatic browser storage
+   - Smart validation prevents saving with helpful alerts for missing shapes or answers
+   - Use "Clear All" to remove all shapes and start fresh
+   - Success confirmation: "Challenge saved! 🎉"

+### 🎮 **Playing Local Challenges (Play Mode)**

+1. **Select a Challenge**
+   - Click "🎮 Play Challenge" from the main menu
+   - Browse your elegant challenge library with difficulty indicators
+   - Each challenge shows name and shape count (e.g., "🎯 House (5 shapes)")
+   - Empty state guides you to create your first puzzle if none exist

+2. **Study the Puzzle**
+   - Examine the static arrangement of black shapes on the white canvas
+   - Take unlimited time to analyze - no pressure before your first guess
+   - Canvas maintains perfect 5:4 aspect ratio across all devices

+3. **Make Your Guess**
+   - Type what you think the shapes represent in the clean input field
+   - Press Enter or click "Submit Guess" for dual submission methods
+   - Get instant feedback: ❌ "Not quite!
+Try again." for incorrect guesses
+   - Input field clears automatically after incorrect attempts

+4. **Track Your Performance**
+   - Visible attempt counter increments with each guess
+   - Smart timer starts only on your first guess attempt
+   - See detailed performance metrics upon successful completion
+   - Animated celebration screen with 🎯 emoji for correct answers

+5. **Continue Playing**
+   - "Play Another Challenge" button for immediate next puzzle
+   - "← Choose Different Challenge" to browse other puzzles mid-game
+   - Seamless navigation maintains your progress and preferences

+### 🏆 **Competing in Reddit Challenges (Challenge Mode)**

+1. **Access Reddit Challenges**
+   - When the app is installed on a subreddit, a default challenge is automatically created
+   - Click the "🎯 Play Challenge" button from the Reddit post to enter Challenge Mode
+   - Automatic detection switches to challenge mode with server integration

+2. **Server-Tracked Gameplay**
+   - Your session is automatically created and tracked server-side with Redis storage
+   - Real-time timer displays in the header with precise elapsed time tracking
+   - All attempts are recorded and validated by the server with immediate feedback
+   - Offline detection prevents submissions when internet connection is lost

+3. **Professional Challenge Interface**
+   - Clean header shows challenge name, timer, and attempt counter
+   - Responsive canvas renders server-provided shapes with HTML5 Canvas API
+   - Real-time performance metrics update as you play
+   - Loading states and error handling for network issues

+4. **Study and Solve**
+   - Examine the challenge shapes rendered with precise positioning and rotation
+   - The interface shows your current attempt count and elapsed time in real-time
+   - Enter your guess in the bottom input field with placeholder guidance
+   - Submit button provides clear feedback ("Submitting...", "Offline", etc.)

+5. **Real-Time Competition**
+   - Correct answers immediately update the global leaderboard stored in Redis
+   - See your ranking among all Reddit players who completed the challenge
+   - Performance metrics include attempts, completion time, and leaderboard position
+   - Instant leaderboard position notification upon successful completion

+6. **Celebration and Continuation**
+   - Animated success screens show detailed performance metrics and community ranking
+   - Performance breakdown includes attempts, time elapsed, and leaderboard position
+   - Options to "Play Again" or return to menu with state preservation
+   - Your completion data is permanently saved to your Reddit profile

+7. **View Global Leaderboards**
+   - Click "🏆 View Leaderboard" from the main menu in challenge mode
+   - See top performers with usernames, attempts, completion times, and ranks
+   - Your position is highlighted if you've completed the challenge
+   - Real-time updates show the latest completions and rankings

+### 💡 **Pro Tips**
+- **For Creators**: Start simple with 2-3 shapes, use rotation creatively, think about both literal objects and abstract concepts
+- **For Local Solvers**: Look for familiar patterns, consider multiple perspectives, don't limit yourself to obvious interpretations
+- **For Reddit Competitors**: Study the challenge thoroughly before your first guess - the timer starts immediately and affects your leaderboard position
+- **Mobile Optimization**: All controls are touch-optimized with responsive design that works perfectly on smartphones and tablets
+- **Performance Strategy**: Take time to analyze before guessing - unlimited study time doesn't count against your completion time

 ## What Makes This Game Innovative?

-### 🎨 **Community-Driven Content Creation**
+### 🎨 **Dual-Layer Gaming Ecosystem**
-Unlike traditional puzzle games with fixed content, Silhouettr creates a self-sustaining ecosystem where every player becomes both creator and solver.
-This dual-role system generates infinite, unique challenges as the community continuously contributes new visual puzzles, ensuring fresh content and endless replayability.
+Shape Guess Challenge uniquely combines local creativity with global competition in a seamless experience:
+- **Local Creative Sandbox**: Build unlimited personal challenges with instant browser storage and offline access
+- **Reddit-Integrated Competition**: Server-backed challenges with real-time leaderboards and community rankings
+- **Seamless Mode Switching**: Players can create locally and compete globally within the same polished interface
+- **Progressive Engagement**: Start with personal challenges, then compete in Reddit's social gaming environment

 ### 🔧 **Professional-Grade Visual Editor**
 The game features a sophisticated shape manipulation system that rivals professional design software: